-Operational risk is managed through a framework of policies, processes and procedures by which business units identify, assess, monitor and control/mitigate their operational risks.
-The operational risk management processes and procedures include:
+Operational risk is managed through a framework of policies and procedures by which business and support units properly identify, assess, monitor, mitigate and report their risks.
+The Operational Risk Management Committee attended by senior management

-The Group's operational risk management framework also incorporates a new product /service programme process which ensures that risks associated with the introduction of new channels, products and services are identified, analysed and addressed prior to launch.
+A product programme committee reviews and ensures that risks associated with the introduction of new products and services are identified, analysed and addressed prior to launch.
 A product sales committee reviews product suitability, product risk disclosures and reputation issues before the distribution of investment products.

-Effective business continuity and crisis management strategies and plans have been developed and tested to ensure prompt recovery of critical business functions following unforeseen events.
+A business continuity and crisis management programme has been developed and tested to ensure prompt recovery of critical business functions following unforeseen events.
 Senior management provides an annual attestation to the Board on the state of business continuity readiness of the Group.